About pre-teen and teenage romance and relationships

-Romantic relationships can bring many emotional ups and downs for your child – and sometimes for the whole family.
-But these feelings are leading your child towards a deeper capacity to care, share and develop intimate relationships.
+Teenagers can spend a lot of time thinking about romantic relationships.
+And these relationships can bring many emotional ups and downs for your child – and sometimes for the whole family.
+But they’re leading your child towards a deeper capacity to care, share and develop intimate relationships in the future.

 When pre-teen and teenage romance and relationships start

 There isn’t a ‘right’ age to start having relationships.
 But changes often happen around these ages:

 - At 9-11 years, your child might start to show more independence from your family and more interest in friends.

 - At 10-14 years, your child might start feeling attracted to others.

 - At 15-19 years, romantic relationships can become central to teenage social lives.